Elektrobit/ebcl_template/User_guide.md

 # User Guide
-This document describes the creation and start of an SDK docker container which supports building an application based on EB corbos Linux (EBcL) as well as the starting of a qemu image running the EBcL for x86_64 based on crinit.
+This document describes the creation and start of an SDK docker container which supports building an application based on EB corbos Linux (EBcL) as well as the starting of a qemu image running the EBcL for amd64 or aarch64 architecture based on init system (crinit or systemd).

 After installation and run of this application there can be called a script which is collecting some report data used for product compatibility testing.